-If you are lucky enough to be the owner of one the newest makes of smartphones, including the iPhone X, iPhone 11 or the Samsung Galaxy S9, you will be able to use portrait mode to intensify the quality of your photos.
+If you are lucky enough to be the owner of one the newest makes of smartphones, including the iPhone 13, Samsung Galaxy Note or Flip, and the Google Pixel 6, you will be able to use portrait mode to intensify the quality of your photos.

 Portrait mode is often used to take photos of people, as the effect captures the sharpness of faces with a blurred background, creating a professional look.